hunter-teacher-cert/currdev-work-warrenzeng15/unit_plan/readme.md

 ## Tools Used

 - Some of the game making engines/software I looked at were RPG Paper maker and Godot, but for this unit in particular, there may not be any programming done.
-Perhaps some simple Python could be used in order to illustrate some points about the industry, which would be done in Replit
 - Other written assignments/discussions will be done through Google Classroom
 - Students will use Google docs/Google slides for written work and presentations
 - Computer and internet connection to browse sites online
-- Potentially making accounts for game launcher applications such as Steam/Epic Game Store, etc.

 ---